Infrequently Noted

 Where μ is the mean (average) of the population X, the set of measured latencies in a session.

-Parking discussion of the linguistic crime that "SSR" represents for the moment, we can reject these claims by substituting a test: does the tool in question send a copy of a library to support SPA navigations down the wire by default?
+Parking for a moment discussion of the linguistic crime that "SSR" represents, we can reject these claims by substituting a test: does the tool in question send a copy of a library to support SPA navigations down the wire by default?

 This test is helpful, as it shows us that React-based tools like Next.js are wholly unsuitable for this class of site, while React-friendly tools like Astro are appropriate.

-It matters, then, how such a baldly incorrect claim was offered in the first place.
-The options are unappetising; either the React team knew their work-doubling machine was not fast but allowed others to think it was, or they didn't know but should have.[14]
+How did such a baldly incorrect claim come to be offered in the first place?
+The options are unappetising; either the React team knew their work-doubling machine was not fast but allowed others to think it was, or they didn't know but should have.[15]

 Thus begins an infinite regression of easily falsified premises.

 But make no mistake: choosing React is a one-way door; an irreversible decision that is costly to relitigate.
 Teams that buy into React implicitly opt into leaky abstractions like timing quirks of React's (unique; as in, nobody else has one because it's costly and slow) synthentic event system and non-portable concepts like portals.
-Teams that invest in React are stuck, and the paths out are challenging.
+React-based products are stuck, and the paths out are challenging.

 My interactions with React team members over the years have combined with their confidently incorrect public statements about how browsers work to convince me that honest ignorance about their system's performance sat underneath misleading early claims.